 Grantham’s view on timber was quoted in a 2000 article in the Outstanding Investors Digest.
 He points out that during all the secular bear markets for equities of the twentieth century, timber prices have increased.
-(Timber is) one of my, as investment manager, favorite asset classes.
+Timber is one of my favorite asset classes.
 We expect it to enjoy huge returns 1910 to the present real timber prices have compounded at 3% per year.
 That’s greater than the 1.4% real increase in S&P earnings per share.

 Total yield on timber today is — and always has been — about 6%, the yield on stocks is down from 4.5% to around 1.2% today.
 So you’ve got a price series that’s won and a yield that’s hugely higher.
-Now, I’ve, as investment manager, looked at the price of timber and the price of the S&P during this century’s three great bear’ markets.
+Now, I’ve looked at the price of timber and the price of the S&P 500 during this century’s three great bear’ markets.
 Remarkably, when you really, really needed help, timber provided it.

 This is a commodity business so any moat would have be based on a company being the lowest cost producer.
 In this regard, Aracruz may gain because of lower labor costs and cheaper land prices.
 On the other hand Rayonier and Plum Creek are REITs so they do not pay any corporate income tax, whereas Aracruz paid over $130 million in tax in 2003.
 Aracruz does its business mainly in dollars, so all three companies will gain a cost advantage from any further weakness in the dollar.

 |First Qtr 2004||$1.49||$.46||$.84|